ethereum/hive/docs/simulators.md

 ## Simulation API Reference

 This section lists all HTTP endpoints provided by the simulation API.
+Almost all API endpoints consume and respond with payloads of type `application/json`.

+When there is an error, the response will have a non 2xx status code and a response body containing JSON like:

+    {"error": "error message here"}

 ### Suite and Test Case Endpoints

 #### Creating a test suite

     POST /testsuite
-    content-type: application/x-www-form-urlencoded
+    content-type: application/json

-    name=test-suite-name&description=this%20suite%20does%20...
+    {"name": "test-suite-name", "description": "this suite does..."}

 This request signals the start of a test suite.
 The API responds with a test suite ID.

     200 OK
-    content-type: text/plain
+    content-type: application/json

     1